Who can be a volunteer with the Children’s Hospice?

 What volunteering roles do we have to offer at the Children’s Hospice?

-Volunteer roles are: kitchen, housekeeping, support to our care team, pool spotting, reception & administration, gardening, babysitting and librarians.
+Volunteer roles include; housekeeping, support to our care team, pool spotting, reception & administration, gardening, babysitting and librarians.
 Not all roles are offered at every recruitment time, but only what is needed in-house.
 Volunteers are not involved in intimate/personal care, giving advice to children or families, moving/ lifting children or assisting with these tasks.Each recruitment’s Application Pack will have role descriptions for what we are recruiting for.

 Things to Consider Before Applying